Understanding our commission

 - The commission percentage varies per country and can also vary depending on your property type or location.
 Please start your registration process to find out how much applies to you.

 You pay commission when:

 - You have a confirmed stay – your guest has checked out and paid.

-- You charge guests for non-refundable bookings, regardless of whether the guest stayed at your property.
-If you’re using an online payment service offered by Booking.com, different rules may apply.
-Read more about online payments.
+- You charge guests for non-refundable bookings, regardless of whether the guest stayed at your property or not.
+Note that if you’re using an online payments service offered by Booking.com, different rules may apply.
+You can read more on online payments.

 - You charge guests for partially refundable and non-refundable bookings.

 - You charge guests for no-shows or cancellations.

 - You charge guests who cancel after the free cancellation period has ended.